oVirt/ovirt-site/source/tutorial/crashcourse.html.md

             }
         };

-Instead of showing new modal dialog with game content right away, the `init<code> function adds new ''action button'' to Data Center main tab via <code>api.addMainTabActionButton`.
+Instead of showing new modal dialog with game content right away, the `init` function adds new *action button* to Data Center main tab via `api.addMainTabActionButton`.
 Think of action button as a button located in corresponding main tab's upper panel.
 For example, *New*, *Edit* and *Remove* are all action buttons living inside Data Center main tab.
-Each action button usually gets reflected into context menu for the given main tab, but there can be exceptions.
+Each action button usually gets reflected into context menu for given main tab, but there can be exceptions.

 TODO screenshot of DC action buttons + context menu items

 In our case, we want the *Protect DataCenter from Alien Invasion* button to be visible only via context-menu item, so we customize `location` within `addMainTabActionButton` options.
 Each time item selection changes in Data Center main tab, `isEnabled` callback will be fired to determine whether the button should be enabled or disabled.
 In case the button is enabled, `onClick` callback will be fired when a user clicks the button.
 Note that both callbacks receive currently selected items (entities) as function `arguments`.

-The `openDialog<code> function is pretty much straight-forward, we just pass some extra options to customize the dialog and add some buttons to it.
-On the other hand, <code>cheatGame` shows an interesting pattern - utilizing two-way communication between game and plugin by invoking function (`winGame`) on game content's `Window` object.
+The `openDialog` function is pretty much straight-forward, we just pass some extra options to customize the dialog and add some buttons to it.
+On the other hand, `cheatGame` shows an interesting pattern - utilizing two-way communication between game and plugin by invoking function (`winGame`) on game content's `Window` object.

 TODO screenshot

 ### Secret Level: Making Things Configurable

 Blasting through waves of aliens is nice, but what if someone accessed WebAdmin from a remote machine?
-Assuming WebAdmin would be exposed at <https://engine-machine:8080>, someone would need to modify `allowedMessageOrigins` inside plugin host page to ensure that communication between game content and plugin code works properly.
-Of course, we could still use `*` as the value for `allowedMessageOrigins` to accept `message` events from any origin, however doing this opens a back door for malicious JavaScript to exploit our plugin.
+Assuming WebAdmin would be exposed at <https://engine-machine:8080>, someone would need to modify `allowedMessageOrigins` inside plugin host page to ensure that communication between game and plugin works properly.
+Of course, we could still use `*` as the value for `allowedMessageOrigins` to accept `message` events from any origin, however doing this would open back door for malicious JavaScript to exploit our plugin.

 To make things a bit more configurable, let's add new configuration option right into plugin descriptor: